MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-messages-with-rsc.md

 ## Update app manifest

 For your bot to receive all conversation messages, the relevant RSC permission strings must be specified in the `authorization.permissions.resourceSpecific` property of your app manifest.
-For more information about manifest schema, see [app manifest schema for Teams](../../../resources/schema/manifest-schema.md).
+For more information, see [app manifest schema for Teams](../../../resources/schema/manifest-schema.md).

 :::image type="content" source="../../../assets/images/bots/RSC/appmanifest_2.png" alt-text="app manifest":::